passing/aeropy/README.md

 arguments:
 ```
--import-png FILE [-import-png-ramps]
+-import-png FILE
 ```

-Import a png file (that has no alpha channel).
+Import a png file.
+The file must not have transparency (an alpha channel).
 A sequence is created from each row of the image.
 Each pixel in that row sets the color for a hundredth second.
 E.g. an image with width = 500 and height = 3 will result in 3 sequences of 5 seconds.

-The `-import-png-ramps` option results in `ramp` commands to be created instead of `color` and `delay` commands.
-That is useful for importing images with smooth transitions in combination with the `-compress` option.
+It is recommended to use the `-compress` option to convert smooth color transitions to ramps and repeated commands to subsequences.

 ### align sequences to audacity labels